Firefds/FirefdsKit/README.md

 ## Major Update

-In the Pie version of FirefdsKit, I have updates the project in the following aspects:
+In the Q version of FirefdsKit, I have updates the project in the following aspects:
 1. Moved project from Eclipse to Android Studio
-2. Updated compile SDK version to use latest SDK (28)
+2. Updated compile SDK version to use latest SDK (29)
 3. Updated dependencies to use online sources
 4. Switched from Chainfire's SU library to topjohnwu's (Magisk) SU library